You can buy your international train tickets (with or without seat reservation, depending on train type):

 SNCB is, generally, exempt from the obligation to issue an invoice for the sale of tickets.
 The original ticket is actually an invoice.

 Also, when buying your international tickets online, you receive a confirmation email.
 For journeys operated by SNCB, this confirmation email will include a VAT certificate which details the total deductible VAT, so just attach your tickets and this certificate to your VAT return.

 However, if you would like an invoice for services rendered, a simplified R 376 invoice can be drawn up at a station, on presentation of original tickets.

-The Go Pass 10 (enjoyed by young people in Belgium) is only valid between two Belgian stations, so you cannot cross the border with this ticket.
+The Standard Multi (Rail Pass), Youth Multi (Go Pass 10) and Youth Holidays (Go Unlimited, enjoyed by young people in Belgium) are only valid between two Belgian stations, so you cannot cross the border with this ticket.

-But if you are under 26 and travelling on an InterCity or cross-border regional train between Belgium and a neighbouring country, there is nothing to stop you using your Go Pass between your station of departure in Belgium and the last Belgian station before the border, provided that you also have a valid international ticket between this Belgian station and your foreign destination.
+But if you are travelling on an InterCity or cross-border regional train between Belgium and a neighbouring country, there is nothing to stop you using your Standard Multi (Rail Pass) or Youth Multi (Go Pass 10) between your station of departure in Belgium and the last Belgian station before the border, provided that you also have a valid international ticket between this Belgian station and your foreign destination.

-For commuters travelling daily between Brussels and Lille, there is a season ticket valid on all TGV® Brussels-France, Thalys and Eurostar trains operating on this short route.
+For commuters travelling daily between Brussels and Lille, there is a season ticket valid on all TGV INOUI and Eurostar trains operating on this short route.

 This season ticket is made up of three items: